 Showering before bed can help to get rid of any pollen that has stuck to your skin and hair throughout the day; this means it will transfer to your bed and make your symptoms worse through the night!
 You should also consider keeping your bedroom window shut to stop any pollen getting into the room; this can sometimes be tricky in the hot weather, but your nose will thank you later for it.
 Dust or vacuum your bedroom regularly to get rid of any pollen that has floated into your room through the day too.

 If you suffer from hay fever, you should wash and change your bedding regularly as it can help to remove traces of pollen.
 What’s more, fresh bedding is always so much more comfortable to sleep in!
 Make sure you don’t hang your sheets outside to dry; this will defeat the whole point as they will be infused with pollen by the time you bring them inside.

 Buying anti-allergy bedding can be a huge step in helping to reduce your symptoms.
 Anti-allergy bedding will have been treated in a way that deters allergens like dust mites, which can add to your sleep troubles.
 Likewise, hypoallergenic bedding will be made from materials that are less likely to trigger allergies.
 We recommend having both anti-allergy pillows and duvets, as this will have a better impact on your sleep quality.
 The Silentnight Anti-Allergy Duvet – 4.5 tog is perfect for summer, while the Silentnight Anti-Allergy Pillow – 2 Pack will protect your room from dust mites and other bacteria.

-So, before hay fever season ruins your sleep routine this summer, make sure you’ve followed our top tips!
+So, before you let hay fever season affect your sleep routine this summer, make sure you’ve followed our top tips!